 A UN Group of Friends to Eliminate Hepatitis

-UN Group of Friends to Eliminate Hepatitis
+The UN Group of Friends to Eliminate Hepatitis held its second annual meeting during UNGA 78

-On Dec 20, 2022, building on the momentum from the event, Egypt's Permanent Representative, Ambassador Osama Abdelkhalek, formally invited all Member States to join the Group of Friends to Eliminate Hepatitis.
+After a meeting at UNGA 77 in September 2022 co-hosted by CGHE, Egypt's Permanent Representative, Ambassador Osama Abdelkhalek, formally invited all Member States to join the Group of Friends to Eliminate Hepatitis.
 He wrote, "The Group of Friends on Hepatitis Elimination is built on a foundation of building political will to promote access to hepatitis prevention, care, and treatment and seeks to provide a platform for exchanging information, best practices, models for innovation and lessons learned."

 The Permanent Mission of Egypt to the United Nations launched the Group of Friends to Eliminate Hepatitis with a kickoff meeting on February 28, 2023.
 The event was hosted by Ambassador Abdelkhalek and attended virtually by sixty participants from more than twenty-five member states.
 Also in attendance were partners from WHO, the African Union, and the Coalition for Global Hepatitis Elimination, which serves as secretariat of the group.